Authors' Economic Rights

 - Authors Alliance provides resource to help you shape your publication contracts to retain rights.

-- SPARC Author Addendum helps you modify onerous publication agreements to retain rights.
+- SPARC Author Addendum helps you modify publication contracts to retain rights.

-- SHERPA/RoMEO provides lists publishers and their copyright rules and approaches to authors' rights to help you make informed choices about where you want to publish your work.
+- SHERPA/RoMEO provides lists publishers and their copyright rules and approaches to authors' rights to help you make informed choices about where to publish your work.

 Alternative Publishing Models